jinkang-0/MarkdownFromTex/README.md

 A short Python script I wrote to convert the .tex homework files in CS 70 into workable markdown files (primarily for Obsidian view).

 Not perfect, but gets the job done.
-May update to make it compatible with other tex commands when they show up on the homework.
+May be updated to make it compatible with other tex commands when they show up on the homework in the future.

+Requirements:
+- Have Python installed (tested in python3, version compatibility unsure)

 Instructions for use:
 1. Download the source code and put it in its own folder